Static vs Dynamic Routing: Complete Guide to Network Routing Methods

 MaintenanceRequires manual updatesAutomatically adjusts

-Processing LoadLowHigher due to protocol calculations
+Processing LoadLowHigher due to calculations

 Both routing methods play important roles depending on network size, security requirements, and infrastructure complexity.